 How Nikela Helps

 Nikela believes that if at all possible Lions need to be kept wild.
-We actively support Walking for Lions (Marnus Roodbol) and the Tanzania Lion Illumination Project (Patti and Philipo).
-Both these projects protect lions in the wild.
+We actively support Marnus Roodbol and his work to protect them.

 Facts about the African lion

 African lions are generally found in sub-Saharan Africa, as well as in some areas of eastern and southern Africa.
 They occupy habitats such as open woodlands and grasslands.
 Historically, lions ranged from northern Africa through southwest Asia, west into Europe and east into India.
 Lions disappeared from most southwest Asian countries within the last 150 years, became extinct in North Africa before the 1940s and in Europe almost 2,000 years ago, and only remains in a single, isolated subpopulation in India in the Gir Forest National Park and Wildlife Sanctuary.